about

 objective gate

-Hidden tests run before any judge sees the code.
-No vibe-check inflating a non-functional output.
+Hidden tests run before any review.
+They decide pass/fail; no opinion inflates a non-functional output.

 cost & wall-clock